Adamdad/DeRy/README.md

         --out $Feature_path \       # Save feature embeddings in *.pth* files [--checkpoint $Checkpoint]  # download checkpoint if any

     All feature embeddings need to be saved in *.pth* files in the same $Feat_dictionary.
 We then load them and compute the feature similarity.
+Similarity will be saved as *net1.net2.pkl* files.

         PYTHONPATH="$PWD" python simlarity/compute_sim.py /
         --feat_path $Feat_dictionary /